 It depends.
 Use the University’s Transfer Course Equivalencies tool on the Registrar’s homepage to see if the classes you want to transfer have already been evaluated.
 If so, make a note and bring to your next advising meeting.
-If not, then see your academic adviser with questions on specific classes.
+If not, then see Brittany McFall with questions on specific classes.
 You will need to provide a copy of the course description and the syllabus for evaluation.
 Electronic or hard copies are fine.

-What is the Practical Learning Requirement (Area 5)?
+What is the Practical Learning Experience Requirement (Area 5)?

 Students in both majors are required to have a Practical Learning Experience.
 It is designed to help you apply your academic knowledge outside of the classroom, explore the career you hope to pursue, make potential job connections and gain work experience.
-To fulfill this requirement (Area 5 on your major requirements form) you can do an environmentally oriented internship, participate in the Environmental Leadership Program, take a 4-credit class at a field station such as the Oregon Institute of Marine Biology, study abroad, or participate in another experiential learning experience that is pre-approved by your adviser.
-ESCI majors must be engaged in some sort of hands-on science to meet their Area 5 requirement.
+To fulfill this requirement (Area 5 on your major requirements form) you can do an environmentally oriented internship, participate in the Environmental Leadership Program, take a 4-credit class at a field station such as the Oregon Institute of Marine Biology, or participate in another experiential learning experience that is pre-approved by your adviser.

 How do I graduate with departmental honors?